Scholarships for International Students

 Submit scholarship application, transcripts, two letters of recommendations, and participate in the required essay sitting during application filing period—see application form for a list of dates and complete instructions.

-For scholarship information and assistance with the application and selection process, you can contact Elisa Lebron by email or by telephone at (310) 825-7728.
+For scholarship information and assistance with the application and selection process, you can contact Elise Lebron by email or by telephone at (310) 825-7728.